pfrazee/pfrazee.github.io/_posts/2017-11-06-secure-ledgers-dont-require-proof-of-work.md

 Because the blocks are signed, any user with evidence of a split history can prove to the network that the blockchain has been corrupted.

-Therefore, blockchains enforce an "append only" constraint, and enables peers to efficiently monitor the blockchain author.
+Therefore, blockchains enforce an "append-only" constraint, and enables peers to efficiently monitor the blockchain author.

 <br>

 ## What is proof-of-work?

-Proof-of-work is a system for creating "decentralized consensus."
+Proof-of-work is a system for establishing "decentralized consensus."

 Agreeing about the order of events is very difficult in computer networks, especially if you can't trust the other computers involved.
 Unfortunately, it's also very hard to establish trust in a global network which aims to provide open participation.